josbeir/cakephp-docs-md/docs/5/en/orm/saving-data.md

 ]);
 ```

-The [using-different-validators-per-association](#using-different-validators-per-association) chapter has more
+The [Using Different Validators Per Association](#using-different-validators-per-association) chapter has more
 information on how to use different validators for associated marshalling.

 The following diagram gives an overview of what happens inside the